Muslehud77/AdventureAlly-client/README.md

 - [Project Setup](#project-setup)
 - [Environment Variables](#environment-variables)

-## Introduction
-AdventureAlly is a comprehensive campers' shop where you can find everything you need for your next adventure.
-This project showcases my skills in Redux, Redux Persist, RTK Query, and Mongoose with a TypeScript backend.
-It’s my first complete project using these technologies.

 ## Technologies Used
 - **Frontend**: TypeScript, React, Redux, Redux Persist, RTK Query, ShadCN, TailwindCSS